Coupling Self-Dual p-Form Gauge Fields to Self-Dual Branes: Antisymmetric Tensor Gauge Fields with Sources

 can be written as

 (writing $\tilde{F} = \ast F$ for the Hodge dual of $F$) so that there is a dual formulation in terms of a dual potential $\tilde{A}$ with

 with action

-In this case, Dirac's veto requires that the electric Dirac strings on which the current $J$ is localised do not intersect the world-lines of the magnetically charged particles; this will be referred to as the dual Dirac veto.
+In this case, Dirac's veto requires that the electric Dirac branes on which the current $J$ is localised do not intersect the world-volumes of the magnetically charged branes; this will be referred to as the dual Dirac veto.

 The secondary current $J$ satisfying (\ref{djis}) can be used to rewrite the electric coupling as

 The term $\int \tilde J \wedge *J$ is independent of $A$ and depends only on the matter fields and can be absorbed into the action for these, leaving the action